 Manufacturers have over time proved themselves to be adaptable, innovative and resilient.
 They have the tools and talent to make to make a success of the rapidly changing work they face, but they need government’s backing in creating the right business environment and developing policies within which they can thrive.

 Over the course of the next few weeks we will do some deep dive blogs onto some of the key themes, but to whet your appetite for what’s to come here are 6 key findings.

 That means an overwhelming two-thirds don’t have a workforce plan.
 This is despite a greater need for companies to ensure that they have the right people with the right skills needing to navigate the many changes and challenges that lie ahead.

-Two-thirds of manufacturers expect their workforces to increase in the next five years, with almost a quarter expecting an increase of between 6-10%.
+Two-thirds of manufacturers expect their workforce to increase in the next five years, with almost a quarter expecting an increase of between 6-10%.
 This is primarily driven by plans to introduce new products but also driven by the adoption of new technologies and techniques.
 This is an interesting one as it means as companies are taking advantage of 4IR, they are in fact creating jobs and employment opportunities – we will come back to this in a future blog.